Skip to Content

 Shiplap corners can seem a bit daunting.
 They aren’t that scary, trust me!

-I’m not going to lie, I was a bit worried about how to hide the shiplap corners.
+I’m not going to lie; I was a bit worried about hiding the shiplap corners.
 Being that I am not perfect (shocking, I know!)
-I had a feeling that where the shiplap boards were going to meet, would be a challenge for me.
+I had a feeling that where the shiplap boards were going to meet would be a challenge for me.
 Luckily, I found the perfect solution to hide the outside shiplap corners.

 Before I give away my (not so )secret solution, let’s discuss the corners you may have to deal with while shiplapping.
-First, there are 2 types of shiplap corners:
+First, there are two types of shiplap corners:

 1. inside shiplap corner